 The Company currently expects to spend approximately \$1.5 to \$2.5 million on total capital expenditures over the next twelve months.
-The Company will continue to evaluate additional capital expenditure needs that may arise
+The Company will continue to evaluate additional capital expenditure needs that may arise.

-As of September 30, 2023, and in comparison to December 31, 2022, total debt decreased by \$2.0 million primarily due the entry into the Amended Factoring Agreement on September 15, 2023 which resulted in an off-balance sheet treatment of the Secured Borrowing Facility and due to a reduction in the term loans.
+As of September 30, 2023, and in comparison to December 31, 2022, total debt decreased by \$2.0 million primarily due the entry into the Amended Factoring Agreement on September 15, 2023 which resulted in an offbalance sheet treatment of the Secured Borrowing Facility and due to a reduction in the term loans.

+The Company may receive additional financing through the Merger.
 On a pro forma basis and taking into account the actual number of shares of CF VIII Class A Common Stock validly tendered for redemption by CF VIII Stockholders in connection with the Business Combination, cash and cash equivalents would have amounted to approximately \$8.4 million as of September 30, 2023.
 The Company plans to use its current cash on hand and additional financing raised through the Merger to support its core business operations and strategic plan.